DevExpress-Examples/devextreme-form-submit-datagrid-model-with-form-values/Readme.md

 ![grid-model](submit-grid-model-with-form.png)

-Get grid data items on the **clickHandler** function.
-Then, specify the name attribute option of the input element and save the data items into it in the **CreateInputElement** function.
+Specify the "name" attribute option of the hidden input element.
+Then, get grid data items on **clickHandler**.
+Save the data items into the input element in the **CreateInputElement** function.

 ```cshtml
 <script>